 According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season (i.e. December and February only).
 Monthly monitoring for pesticides is required during wet season (i.e. April to October).
-No pesticide monitoring is required for the present monitoring month.
-The bi-monthly monitoring will commence in December 2009.
+The bi-monthly pesticides monitoring was carried out in February 2010.